finos/FDC3/README.md

 ### FDC3 Standard Working Group

-The FDC3 Standard Working Group, chaired by , has the specific purpose of defining and releasing subsequent updates to the standard.
+The FDC3 Standard Working Group has the specific purpose of defining and releasing subsequent updates to the standard.
 For more context, see the [April 2020 announcement](https://groups.google.com/a/finos.org/g/fdc3/c/Jp3Etp42Waw) of the new streamlined approach to FDC3 meetings and working groups.

 #### Meetings
 The [FDC3 Standard Working Group](https://github.com/finos/FDC3/issues?q=label%3A%22Standard+WG+Meeting%22) meets monthly on the fourth Thursday at 10am ET/ 3pm GMT and has an open participation model.
 You are welcome to join by subscribing to the [FINOS Project Meetings Calendar](https://calendar.google.com/calendar/embed?src=finos.org_fac8mo1rfc6ehscg0d80fi8jig%40group.calendar.google.com).